damianhakert/damianhakert.github.io/source/jobs/content-marketing-manager/index.html.md

 - Extremely detail-oriented and organized, able to meet deadlines
 - Obsessive about content quality not quantity
 - Regular reporting on how content and channel performance to help optimize our content marketing efforts
+- You share our [values](/handbook/#values), and work in accordance with those values.
 - BONUS: A passion and strong understanding of the industry and our mission.